 Quality assurance isn’t a new concept.
-You can find evidence of it back in the Middle Ages where guilds maintained the quality of goods and services of its members by setting standards that were a requirement for guild membership.
+You can find evidence of it back in the Middle Ages when guilds maintained the quality of goods and services of their members by setting standards that were a requirement for guild membership.

 The duties of quality control were also placed on royalty, to maintain their warships, for example.
 They also helped standardize the training for navies and their supplies to make sure long sea journeys were as safe as possible.